prl-theworkshop/prl-theworkshop.github.io/prl2025-icaps/README.md

 ## Important Dates

-* Paper submission deadline: tba <!-- August 1, AOE-->
+* Paper submission deadline: August 1, AOE
-* Paper acceptance notification: tba <!-- August 31, AOE-->
+* Paper acceptance notification: August 31, AOE

 ICAPS will be **in-person** this year.
 Authors of accepted workshop papers are expected to physically attend the conference and present in person.